iRevivalx/CTF-Writeups/X-MAS CTF 2021/README.md

 Due to my enlistment in National Service, I was only able to complete some of the challenges during the first half weekend of the X-MAS CTF competition.
-This is perhaps one of the interesting CTF i have actually took part in as an individual.
+This is perhaps one of the most interesting CTFs I have ever participated in.